transparency-treasury/developer-hub/explore.md

 Constraints

-* There are no business constraints for this service.
+* There are no business rule constraints for this service.

 Output